 - Create a collection to organize your products.

 - Set up Shopify Payments or check that the third-party payment provider that you want to use is supported by Shopify.

 - Familiarize yourself with the Settings page in your Shopify admin to see how to configure taxes, shipping, and other sales channels.

 - Visit the Shopify Theme Store and the Shopify App Store to get an idea of what you might want your store to look like and to find any apps to expand on what you can do with your store.

-If you decide to sign up for a plan during your free trial, you can do so without losing any of the work that you’ve put into your store.
+If you decide to sign up for a plan during your free trial, then you can do so without losing any of the work that you’ve put into your store.